!Header Logo

 April 1 2021

 Hug Your Dog Day is coming up April 10th.
 We think all dogs deserve to be hugged, petted, and given lots of treats and belly rubs!
-However, there are a few things to keep in mind when hugging Fido A San Diego, CA vet offers some tips on how to observe this special occasion in this article.
+However, there are a few things to keep in mind when hugging Fido A Carmel Valley, CA vet offers some tips on how to observe this special occasion in this article.

 Dogs all have their own personalities.
 Some are basically fuzzy attention hogs, that just want to be petted 24/7.
 Others are much more timid.
 It’s important to know how to read doggy body language.
 For instance, one common misconception is that a wagging tail is always a sign that a dog is happy.
 In truth, our canine pals also wag their tails when they are feeling nervous, threatened, or frightened.
 Think of it as a sort of nervous tic.